 |Alma Mater:||Northwestern St.|

-Lindsay Leftwich embarks on her sixth season as an assistant coach at LSU.
+Lindsay Leftwich embarks on her seventh season as an assistant coach at LSU.
 She is involved with all aspects of the program which include defense, hitting, recruiting, video scouting and camps.

 The former Northwestern State standout has been with Beth Torina for every step of her eight-year head coaching career which includes LSU's run to the 2012, 2015 and 2016 Women's College World Series.